 Every patient is different as well as every injury.
-The way people injure themselves, the condition of the affected area prior to injury, as well as the patient’s response to injury are all factors in assessing the damage as well as creating a plan for the restoration of the area.
-If you have obtained an injury you feel is beyond the scope of your own curative abilities, you should speak to your doctor about scheduling a procedure that will be best able to determine the extent of the damage and after you and your physician can discuss plans to heal and avoid further injury.
-Here are a list of common medical procedures that your doctor may schedule for you in order to determine the degree of injury.
+The way people injure themselves, the condition of the affected area prior to the injury, as well as the patient’s response to injury, are all factors in assessing the damage as well as creating a plan for the restoration of the area.
+If you have obtained an injury you feel you can’t care for on your own, you should speak to your doctor about scheduling a procedure that will be best able to determine the extent of the damage and after you and your physician can discuss plans to heal and avoid further injury.
+Here is a list of common medical procedures that your doctor may schedule for you in order to determine the degree of injury.

 An MRI Scan

 Your doctor may also order an MRI scan if the injury cannot be properly determined from an X-ray or if your injury pertains to any of the joint, muscular or skeletal systems of the body.
 An MRI scan would be particularly helpful if your injury has caused any type of vascular problem such as internal bleeding or clotting or if there is soft tissue damage.
 MRI scans are useful in determining any overall damage from an injury beyond what an X-ray can relate.
 MRI scans contain a minute amount of pain from an intravenous injection of contrast material but nothing further.
 Contrast material will not have a reaction in the body excluding a slightly cool sensation unless the patient has an allergy to iodine.